georchestra/georchestra/README.md

 If you need more information, please ask on the [geOrchestra mailing list](https://groups.google.com/forum/#!forum/georchestra).

-For help setting up your instance, or for dev-related questions, use our [dev/tech list](https://groups.google.com/forum/#!forum/georchestra-dev).
+For help setting up your instance, or for dev-related questions, use the [#georchestra](https://kiwiirc.com/client/irc.freenode.net/georchestra) IRC channel or the [dev/tech list](https://groups.google.com/forum/#!forum/georchestra-dev).

 ## More